YuanchengJiang/yuanchengjiang.github.io/_pages/about.md

 # 🔥 News
 - *May.
 2025*: &nbsp;💡 We are releasing one interesting benchmark generator for evaluating coding LLMs, [OSS-Bench](https://oss-bench.github.io/), stay tuned! 💡
-- *Feb.
-2025*: &nbsp;🎉🎉 Our work on Sandboxing Client Data in Confidential VMs is accepted in EuroSys'25!
 - *Jan.
 2025*: &nbsp;🎉🎉 Our work on fuzzing the PHP interpreter by dataflow fusion is accepted in Security'25!
-- *Feb.
-2024*: &nbsp;🎉🎉 Our work on evaluating disassemblers via dynamic tracing is accepted in NDSS BAR'24!
 - *Aug.
 2023*: &nbsp;🎉🎉 Our work on detecting logic bugs in graph database engines is accepted in ICSE'24!

 # 📝 Publications